Ephor: Creation

 Two different accounts of the origins of the ephorate exist in ancient sources.
 The earliest account is found in the Histories of Herodotus, who traces its origins to the mythical Spartan lawgiver Lycurgus—a version followed by Xenophon, Plato, or Isocrates.
 A diverging version first appears in the Politics, written in the middle of the 4th century BC by Aristotle, who tells that the ephorate was created by the Spartan king Theopompos.
 This version is then more prevalent in subsequent authors, such as Cicero, and especially Plutarch.
 Modern scholars have identified the source of the second version in a lost work written by the Agiad king Pausanias after he had been forced to abdicate and go into exile in 394 BC.
-In this logos, Pausanias likely published Lycurgus' laws, including the Rhetra, which details the different element of the Spartan constitution (kings, gerousia, ekklesia), but does not mention the ephors.
+In this logos, Pausanias likely published Lycurgus' laws, including the Rhetra, which details the different elements of the Spartan constitution (kings, gerousia, and Assembly), but does not mention the ephors.
 It has therefore been suggested that Pausanias was hostile to the ephors, to whom he possibly attributed his banishment, and published the Rhetra to discredit their office.
 Although the contents of this logos and Pausanias' motivations remain disputed, most modern scholars think the ephors were created at the time of Theopompos, during the Messenian Wars.
+However, since Ancient Thera had ephors despite having been settled by the Dorians as early as the 9th century, this could indicate that the officials had already existed by then in some form.

 According to Plutarch, the ephorate was born out of the necessity for leaders while the kings of Sparta were absent for long periods during the Messenian Wars.
 The ephors were elected by the popular assembly, and all citizens were eligible.
-The position of ephor was the only political office open to the whole damos (populace) of men between the ages of 30–60, so eligible Spartans highly sought after the position.
+The position of ephor was the only political office open to the whole damos (populace) of men between the ages of 30 and 60, so eligible Spartans highly sought after the position.
 They were forbidden to be re-elected and provided a balance for the two kings, who rarely co-operated.
 Plato called the ephors tyrants, who ran Sparta as despots while the kings were little more than generals.
 Up to two ephors would accompany a king on extended military campaigns as a sign of control, and they held the authority to declare war during some periods in Spartan history.